lozanoje/zone-movement/README.md

    - Adjacent Region: Medium
    - Up to 4 Regions: Long
    - More than 4 regions: Extreme
+- Configure custom labels for the distances above
+   - Accepts Translation keys
+- Consider or skip areas without regions on the zone calculation

 # Tested Systems
 Systems do not need to do anything to use this module.
 It should be fairly simple to use it.